travisseymour/EPICpyDocs/docs/epicinterface_options.md

 - **PPS Compiler Messages**: Prints extra diagnostic information when (re)compiling production rules.
 - **Spatial scale pixels/degree**: Magnification factor for view windows.
 Larger values zoom in, smaller values zoom out.
 - **Show Model Parameter Before Each Run**: Does as the name suggests, can be useful when saving Normal Output Window content to have an indication of the corresponding EPIC parameterization.
 If you are new to EPIC modelling, you should study this output -- the defaults may or may not be relevant for your task, although care should be taken before changing EPIC parameters without sufficient cause.
 - **Allow device to draw view underlay images**: It is possible for devices to specify images the draw underneath normal Visual- or Auditory View content.
 This toggle allows such drawing to be enabled/disabled without altering the device code.
-Images need to be placed in a folder next to the defice called **images**.
+Images need to be placed in a folder next to the device called **images**.
 Images will only be shown if this setting is ON *and* the task device explicitly calls for them to be drawn.
 - **Compiler Details**: Currently does nothing.
 - **Run Details**: Prints detailed information about the operation of PPS during simulation runs.
 Not often useful for most modellers, but can be useful for investigating why complex rules are or are not firing.
 - **Center Dot**: Toggles the drawing of a small dot on Visual Views to indicate where the center of the view is as other objects move around.